 - Click next without choosing a filter selection.

 - Name your filter and click add.
 For this example, the name is "department".

 Data series: for this example, we have two units to benchmark: east and west.
 Data series are excellent for benchmarking results and can also be part of versions.
 You don't have to add data series if you don't want to, this is only if it makes sense for your case.

-- Go to your report, click on the title of your report at the top and select configure.
+- Go to your report, click on the title of your report at the top.

 - Click on data series.
 For this example, we're going to create two data series, one per unit: east and west.

 - Click the add icon () and your data series will be created immediately.

 - Click on the data series and select edit.